[This post is a work in progress that has been updated multiple times, most recently on 2 October 2017.]

 CC BY is the most permissive of all Creative Commons licences because it allows work to be copied, shared, and re-used in any way you like so long as the original author is credited.
 However, there is another tool from the same organisation that is even more permissive – the Creative Commons Zero (CC0) public domain dedication.
 This allows authors to waive any rights they have to a work to the fullest extent possible by law – ‘no rights reserved‘, rather than the ‘all rights reserved’ of copyright or the ‘some rights reserved’ of Creative Commons licences (CC0 is not strictly speaking a licence).

-There is one significant concern with my argument as presented so far – that it is likely to work in favour of people in a position of privilege.
+On the other hand, social norms are more likely to work in favour of people in a position of privilege.
 People from marginalised groups are more likely to not receive credit for their work, and/or have others take credit for their ideas.
-Using legal instruments to enforce behaviours that should be governed by community norms, but in reality require stronger measures to make people comply, is a powerful technique that has frequently been used to re-balance power relationships in favour of social justice.
-So does the benefit of forcing compliance outweigh the liberties gained through the absolute waiving of rights?
-I regard using the CC0 dedication for textual work as a form of ‘radical optimism’ that places a lot of trust in subsequent users of work.
-Is this trust misplaced?
+(See Martin Weller on ‘the privilege of risk‘, and Tanya Dorey-Elias on taking risk anyway.)
+So using legal instruments to enforce behaviours that should be governed by community norms, but in reality require stronger measures to make people comply, is a powerful technique that has frequently been used to re-balance power relationships in favour of social justice.

-Recently I’ve been thinking more about the importance of labour, and recognition for the work that individuals do to produce knowledge.
-The above post was a thought experiment to express some of the ideas I was considering about the legal status of scholarly texts; my current position is somewhat different.
+Attribution highlights the importance of labour, and offers recognition for the work that individuals do to produce knowledge.
 The extent to which legal mechanisms can or should be used to enforce behaviours is a complex one and there are no easy answers.
-CC0 is no panacea for shaping optimal scholarly communications practices, and is such a radical departure from current practice that the notion of using CC0 for most or all scholarly texts will likely remain within the realm of thought experiments such as these.
+Does the benefit of forcing compliance outweigh the liberties gained through the absolute waiving of rights?
+I regard using the CC0 dedication for textual work as a form of ‘radical optimism’ that places a lot of trust in subsequent users of work.
+But this trust may be misplaced.
+CC0 is no panacea for shaping optimal scholarly communications practices, and is such a radical departure from current practice that the notion of using CC0 for most or all scholarly texts is unlikely to become widespread any time soon.